- - - - - - - - - - - - Other material for programmers

 There are more notes at the bottom of the page about other offerings, my editorial philosophy, a button to email me, and a search engine to help you find things in my site.

 Forgive a little impertinence?
-You came here, I hope, for Delphi Tutorials.
-Just before you go on to them, I invite you to consider some pages I've produced in an attempt to persuade you that the database built into Open Office, called "Base", or "ooBase", is worthy of your consideration.
+You came here, I hope, for Lazarus, Delphi or Pascal tutorials.
+Just before you go on to them, I invite you to consider some pages I've produced in an attempt to persuade you that the free, multi-platform database built into Open Office, called "Base", or "ooBase", is worthy of your consideration.

 See Also: Delphi Course: